Mohis2002/BatichHandwerkerAppReborn/README.md

-# Universal Data Management System
+# Batich Handwerker App Reborn

-A web application for managing generic data entities, demonstrating full-stack development with a robust Spring Boot backend, a responsive React frontend, and a PostgreSQL database.
+A web application demonstrating full-stack development with a robust Spring Boot backend, a responsive React frontend, and a PostgreSQL database.